Insurgency in Jammu and Kashmir: Insurgents

-Since around 2000, the insurgency has become far less violent and has instead taken on the form of protests and marches.
+After around 2000, the insurgency became far less violent and has instead taken on the form of protests and marches.
 Certain groups have also chosen to lay down their arms and look for a peaceful resolution to the conflict.

 Groups

 The different insurgent groups have different aims in Kashmir.
 Some want complete independence from both India and Pakistan, others want unification with Pakistan and still others just want greater autonomy from the Indian government.

 A 2010 survey found that 43% of the people in J&K and 44% of the people in AJK would favour complete independence from both India and Pakistan, with support for the independence movement unevenly distributed across the region.